LrnzDC3696/vimwiki/index.md

 ## Priority

+add ftplugin
+add abbreviation
+dunno man but find a way to fix git autocomplete not working!!! migrate documentation (from keep notes to readme) learn how to work with github subomdules learn how to connect tow ifi only using comannd line interface get the monkey type thingy clean vimwiki try to find a way to control cursor using keyboard set env variable pkill -f screenkey
 - [ ] add source to vim
 - [X] rice i3wm to be dracula!!!
   - [X] gtk or smth (https://faq.i3wm.org/question/2974/how-to-use-gtk-themes-with-i3.1.html)